amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `The System.out.println() method is used to print text on the console in Java.
 It accepts a string as a parameter and prints the string followed by a newline character`

-# 6. You’ve setup a Clothing class with a has a public double field price.
-You’ve created two instances in your program’s main method where item1 is a  jacket and item2 is a shirt.
-You’ve also created a double for a tax rate in the main method.
-How would you accurately calculate the after-tax total for two shirts and a jacket from the main method?
+# 6. You’ve setup a Clothing class with a has a public double field price.<br>You’ve created two instances in your program’s main method where item1 is a  jacket and item2 is a shirt.<br>You’ve also created a double for a tax rate in the main method.<br>How would you accurately calculate the after-tax total for two shirts and a jacket from the main method?

 [ ] double total = (item2*2 + item1*(1+tax);